rthickling/simpleorderbook/README.md

     `python order_book.py -p <pipe name> -t <trades file>`

 # Help
-Run
+Further details of features can be seen by running:

 `python order_book.py --help`

 and

 `python order_simulator.py --help`

-for further details of arguments.

 Also, an example command line is provided in `order_simulator.py`